muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

 - Trade-off between Recon and KL-div and commensurability of these two parts
 - (Related to above) Connection to MDL two-part codes
 - Relation to I-map or D-map of the network structure and the (in)dependencies we want to have.

+Variation in any dimension of $x$ could potentially be because of a latent variable.
+Pic of bycicles that has same colors technically then lacks the red latent var.
+So in a sense what variations we can capture definitely depends on the dataset we have.

 **Improvements and Extension**:
 1. Incorporating or adapting any of the tricks useful for Training large VAEs e.g. those mentioned in NVAE.
 Hidden Talents of VAEs